jtlap/nt2/doc/source/extension/custom_function.rst

 The simplest entry point to extend |nt2| is to provide new user or internal polymorphic functions.
-Use-cases are aplenty: forwarding some third-party library calls, building a new domain-specific set of operations or creating new internal helpers.
-This section will describe the process of creating such a function using the various element from the :ref:`functors` components as specified in its :ref:`functors_rationale` by trying to implement a ``fibonnaccci`` function for scalar arithmetic values.
+Use-cases are aplenty: forwarding some third-party library calls, building a new domain-specific set of operations or creating new internal helpers are a few examples.
+This section described the process of creating such a function using the various element from the :ref:`functors` components as specified in its :ref:`functors_rationale` by implement a ``fibonacci`` function for scalar arithmetic values.

 Registering the function
 ^^^^^^^^^^^^^^^^^^^^^^^^

-First step is to register the function in |nt2|.
+The first step is to register the function in |nt2|.
 This is done by creating a **functor tag** and generating the function body.

 .. code-block:: cpp